A multifaceted approach to expanding healthspan

 Many adult tissues depend on a small number of tissue-specific stem cells to replenish cells lost in that tissue throughout life.
 As we age, stem cells can reach the limit of how many damaged cells they are able to replace.
 Enhancing these stem cells or adding new tissue-specific stem cells can replenish this pool and support better function in aging tissues.

-Nature Reviews - Drug Discovery: Strategies for delivering therapeutics across the blood–brain barrier (Georg Terstappen; EVP, Drug Discovery)
+Nature Reviews - Drug Discovery (May 2021 Cover Story): Strategies for delivering therapeutics across the blood–brain barrier (Georg Terstappen; EVP, Drug Discovery)

-Nanoscale Advances: Trafficking of JC virus-like particles across the blood–brain barrier (Georg Terstappen; EVP, Drug Discovery)
+Nanoscale Advances (May 2021 Cover Story): Trafficking of JC virus-like particles across the blood–brain barrier (Georg Terstappen; EVP, Drug Discovery)